 Breaking News Emails

-Dodge said the video of the incident in Philadelphia, which was posted by another Starbucks customer, shows that "we all have hidden biases that are part of our inheritance as human beings."
+Dodge said last month that the video of the incident in Philadelphia, which was posted by another Starbucks customer, shows that "we all have hidden biases that are part of our inheritance as human beings."

 All people have a "caveman bias" to run from what we perceive as danger, she said.
 "But we live in a different time than our caveman ancestors," Dodge continued.
 "We need to take the time to be more cognitive in our responses."

-That is the guiding principle of the type of training Starbucks employees can expect next month.
+That is the guiding principle of bias training.

 During Pope Consulting's two-hour trainings, self-discovery exercises help participants realize that everyone has innate biases, Gupte said.
 The key is to acknowledge them and find ways to move forward.

-Bryant Marks, a professor of psychology at Morehouse College who is an implicit bias trainer, said Starbucks' May 29 program must be one step in a longer-term strategy.
+Bryant Marks, a professor of psychology at Morehouse College who is an implicit-bias trainer, said last month that Starbucks' training program must be one step in a longer-term strategy.

 "It would have to involve ongoing conversations among the corporate leadership in particular," Marks said.
 "That’s going to involve a deep dive on their ecosystem to see what they can do."